ab-anand/Automated-Cafeteria/README.md

 * `restaurant.py` holds the implementation of Restaurant class.
 * `cafe.py` holds the implementation of Cafeteria class.
 * `Cafeteria` holds [has_a](https://en.wikipedia.org/wiki/Has-a) relationship with `Restaurant` class.
-Thus a `Composite` relationship logic has been while designing them.
+Thus a `Composite` relationship logic has used been while designing them.

 ### Installing
 Once u have cloned/uncompressed project in your directory say cafeteria, change to the project directory